The Napa County Division of Environmental Health (DEH) is the Certified Unified Program Agency (CUPA) for all cities and areas of Napa County.

-Hazardous waste is subject to storage time limits and container labeling and management and disposal requirements.
-There are just under 500 facilities permitted to generate hazardous waste in Napa County that are inspected triennially.
+Hazardous waste is subject to storage time limits, container labeling and management, and disposal requirements.
+There are just over 400 facilities permitted as hazardous waste generators in Napa County.
+They are inspected triennially.
 For more information please visit the Department of Toxic Substances Control website for Hazardous Waste Generator information.

 All underground storage tanks (USTs) are subject to monitoring forleakage.
-All USTs are inspected annually to verify compliance with statelaws, regulations, and permit conditions.
-All new tanks, tank modifications/repairs, and tank removals/closures are permitted by the NCPBES.
-There are 46 UST facilities in Napa County that are inspected annually.
-For additional information please visit the State Water Resources Control Board website for UST's.
+All USTs are inspected annually by DEH to verify compliance with statelaws, regulations, and permit conditions.
+All new tank installations,modifications/repairs, and removals/closures are permitted by DEH There are 44 USTfacilities in Napa County.
+For additional information please visit the State Water Resources Control Board website for USTs.

-Facilities that have regulated substances above the State of California thresholds shall submit a RMP to the NCDEH on the date on which a regulated substance is first present in a process above the state threshold quantities Every three years the owner must certify compliance of their processes and practices and every five years the owner must update their RMP and reevaluate that their process hazard analysis remains current.
+Facilities that have regulated substances above the State of California thresholds shall submit a RMP to the CUPA on the date on which a regulated substance is first present in a process above the state threshold quantities Every three years the owner must certify compliance of their processes and practices and every five years the owner must update their RMP and reevaluate that their process hazard analysis remains current.
 There are 9 facilities throughout Napa County that are subject to the regulatory requirements of this program that are inspected triennially.
-Please visit the California Emergency Management Agency website for more information on the California Accidental Release Prevention Program.
+Please visit the California Office of Emergency Services website for more information on the California Accidental Release Prevention Program.